 Carlos Carvalho and Felipe Schwartzman

-Given the frequency of price changes, the real effects of a monetary shock are smaller if adjusting firms are disproportionately likely to be ones with prices set before the shock.
-We show that, for a given frequency of price changes, this selection effect provides a complete characterization of the distribution of price durations in time-dependent sticky-price models.
-We find that: 1) Selection is stronger and real effects of monetary shocks are smaller if the hazard function of price adjustment is more strongly increasing; 2) Selection is weaker and real effects are larger if there is sectoral heterogeneity in price stickiness; 3) Selection is stronger and real effects are smaller if the durations of price spells are less variable.
-We also show that 4) If monetary shocks affect primarily the level of nominal aggregate demand, the mean and variance of price durations are sufficient statistics for the real effects of such shocks.
+For a given frequency of price changes, the real effects of a monetary shock are smaller if adjusting firms are disproportionately likely to have last set their prices before the shock.
+This type of selection for the age of prices provides a complete characterization of the nature of pricing frictions in time-dependent sticky-price models.
+In particular: 1) The Taylor (1979) model exhibits maximal selection for older prices, whereas the Calvo (1983) model exhibits no selection; 2) Selection for older prices is weaker and real effects are larger if the hazard function of price adjustment is less strongly increasing; 3) Selection is weaker if there is sectoral heterogeneity in price stickiness; 4) Selection is weaker if the durations of price spells are more variable.

 Our Research Focus: Inflation and Monetary Policy